Ferrell-Lab/Temporary-Env_resistance/README.md

 [![DOI](https://zenodo.org/badge/921502836.svg)](https://doi.org/10.5281/zenodo.14741394)

-This page contains the scripts used in the article 'SUBMISSION (this is just a placeholder)'.
-The outline and description of the scripts are outlined in the respective scripts.
-The links in the article link directly to the repsective Scripts below.
+This page contains the scripts used in the article 'SUBMISSION' (placeholder title).
+The scripts are outlined and described in their respective sections.

 ## Scripts